Archangel Gabriel

 Main cautionMuch Gabriel symbolism comes from later art and devotion, not from scripture alone

-Archangel Gabriel is traditionally understood as the great messenger figure: the angel who explains visions in Daniel, announces the births of John the Baptist and Jesus in Luke, and in Islamic tradition is remembered as Jibril, the revealer of the Qur'an.
+Archangel Gabriel is traditionally understood as the angel of revelation when a message has to be interpreted, spoken, and answered: the figure who explains visions in Daniel, announces the births of John the Baptist and Jesus in Luke, and in Islamic tradition is remembered as Jibril, the revealer of the Qur'an.

 That makes Gabriel less a generic comfort figure and more a role-bearing messenger tied to revelation, speech, timing, and divine announcement.

-A trustworthy Gabriel guide has to separate layers.
+A trustworthy Gabriel reading separates layers.
 Scripture says one thing, later devotion adds another, and modern spirituality often projects a third.

 "Gabriel is not just a heavenly messenger in general.
 Gabriel is the figure traditions reach for when revelation needs a voice, an interpreter, or a public announcement."